caryoscelus/folivora-ge/README.md

 Demos
 -----

 Some demos are included and will be built by default.
+They will only run from top directory since they need resources in it (unless you symlink or copy them).

+Note that demos code is usually only being updated to be compilable and runnable, no proper refactoring is made.
+So it's always better to look at newer demos code.

 License
 -------